-In 1989, Bill moved to Colorado and got a job at a crystal jewelry shop on the Pearl Street mall in Boulder.
-There he met three jewelers who would teach him various things.
-The first was a goldsmith who taught him how to hand fabricate pieces in silver and gold.
+In 1989, Bill moved to Colorado and got a job at a crystal jewelry shop on the Pearl Street Mall in Boulder.
+There he met three jewelers who would teach him various ways of making jewelry that he would incorporate into his own style and technique over the years.
+The first, was a goldsmith who taught him how to hand fabricate pieces in silver and gold.
 The second, a silversmith whom he learned lost wax casting, enabling him to produce items in quantity.
 Finally, he met a Navajo Indian from New Mexico who taught him how to inlay semiprecious stones.
-Bill has combined this knowledge into his own unique style.
+Bill has combined his extensive experience apprenticing and the knowledge he has acquired through the years into his own unique style.